awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 This format targets the search of the federation, limiting the search of a potentially large Active Directory\.

 **Note**
-You can specify the simple user name\.
+You can specify the simple username\.
 However, in this case, the Active Directory code has to search all the directories in the federation\.
 This might limit the search, and authentication might fail even if the user should have access\.

 After authenticating, the user is located in the home directory that you specified when you configured the user\.